Koopman-informed recurrent neural networks: Computational experiments

 \subsection{Example with time delay embedding: Van der Pol Oscillator}

 For many real-world examples, it is not possible to observe the full state of a system.
-Here, we use the same datasets as in the simple Van der Pol experiment (\Cref{sec:simple_ODE}) but only consider the first coordinate \(h_1\).
+In this section, we use the same datasets as in the Van der Pol experiment (\Cref{sec:simple_ODE}) but now only consider the first coordinate \(h_1\) to be observable.
 We embed the data using a time-delay embedding of six followed by a principal component analysis (PCA) projection which reduces the dimensionality to two.
-A sampled RNN with \(tanh\) activation and a single hidden layer of width 80 is trained.
+A KIRNN with \(tanh\) activation and a single hidden layer of width 80 is trained.
 Predicted trajectories from the initial test dataset state are shown in the bottom row of the right column of \Cref{fig:VanDerPol}.
-The fit time and MSE error are provided in \Cref{tab:computational experiments}, they are fairly similar to the fit time and error for the example where the full state is observed indicating that this model also captures the true dynamics.
+The fit time and MSE error are provided in \Cref{tab:computational experiments}, they are fairly similar to the fit time and error for the example where the full state is observed indicating that this model also captures the true dynamics, but now only requires a short time series of \(h_1\) as an input.